 A summary and tags are required when sharing to an ArcGIS Enterprise 10.9 or earlier portal.

 You can enter a maximum of 128 tags.

 - Under Data and Layer Type, click Map Image under one of the two data types:

 - Reference registered data—Data that is registered with the server is referenced rather than copied to the server.

 - Copy all data—All data is copied to the server.

 For information about registering data with a server, see Introduction to sharing web layers.

-- If you click Map Image under Reference registered data, you can optionally check the Feature check box to share a web feature layer in addition to the map image layer.
+- Click Map Image under Reference registered data and, optionally, check the Feature check box to share a web feature layer in addition to the map image layer.

 If you share a feature layer in addition to the map image layer, see Share a web feature layer for information about configuring its properties.

 - Under Location, use the Folder menu to choose a folder in your portal content in which to store the web layer.
 Optionally, create a folder.